alindeman/upgradingtorails4/text/06_active_record_and_relation.markdown

   github: 'rails/activerecord-session_store'
 @@@

-Rails 4 introduces [encrypted cookies](#encrypted-cookies) which may be a good alternative in certain use cases where the ActiveRecord session store was the only option before.
+Rails 4 introduces encrypted cookies which may be a good alternative in certain use cases where the ActiveRecord session store was the only option before.
+I discuss more about encrypted cookies when I talk about the [new features in ActionController](#encrypted-cookies).